lpinzari/sql-psql-udy/00_psql_setup/30_uniy_db_sql.md

 (5 rows)
 ```

-Notice that the sequential `id` strats from number `5` because we tried to insert other records with no success earlier.
+Notice that the sequential `id` starts from number `5` because we tried to insert other records with no success earlier.

 ```console
 uniy=> SELECT *